 TEDxStanleyPark has 4 core beliefs:

-Our perennial theme is Ideas to Action.
+Our perennial theme is Inspiring Brave Actions.
 This theme is born from our belief that all human achievement is rooted in 3 elements: the dreams that we dream, the decisions that we make, and the actions that we take.
 And the most impactful of these is the actions that we take.

-Our Ideas to Action theme guides our selection of talks to those that trigger conversations that matter, lend support to worthy charities, cause policy changes and launch movements.
+Our Inspiring Brave Actions theme guides our selection of talks to those that power attitude shifts, trigger conversations that matter, lend support to worthy causes, provoke policy changes and launch movements.

 The ‘TEDxStanleyPark’ name was inspired by Vancouver’s iconic Stanley Park – both the park and the conference inspire, stimulate and energize their visitors.
 The TEDxStanleyPark conference is held in downtown Vancouver and NOT in Stanley Park.